 Setting Permissions for a Shared File in Excel (3 Handy Approaches)

-Suppose we have a sheet of some students’ IDs, names, and some reports for their presence on some specific dates.
-Now, they may present in the class.
-But while taking presents they may be absent at that particular time.
-So, we want to give access to another person who takes care of those records.
-But we don’t want them full access to the Excel sheet.
-So, let’s see some setting permission for a shared Excel file.
+Suppose we have a sheet of some students’ IDs, names, and a record of their attendance on specific dates.
+We want to give access to another person who takes care of these records, but we don’t want them to have full access to the Excel sheet.
+Let’s set some permissions for a shared Excel file.

 3 Handy Approaches to Setting Permission for a Shared Excel File

-1. Limit Permission Rights by Making Shared Excel File as Final
+Method 1 – Limit Permission Rights by Making the Shared Excel File as Final

-• Firstly, go to the File tab from the ribbon.
+• Go to the File tab from the ribbon.

 3 Handy Approaches to Setting Permission for a Shared Excel File

-• Secondly, click on Info from the backstage view.
+• Click on Info from the backstage view.

-• Thirdly, choose Mark as Final from the Protect Workbook drop-down menu.
+• Choose Mark as Final from the Protect Workbook drop-down menu.

 3 Handy Approaches to Setting Permission for a Shared Excel File